adamlgreen/adamlgreen.github.io/about_me.md

 ## Funding

 I've decided to work on this project full-time.
 I'm able to do this because of a generous grant from [Emergent Ventures](https://www.mercatus.org/emergentventures).
-Any views expressed on this site or on the podcast are solely my own and do not reflect the views of Emergent Ventures or the Mercatus Center.
+Any views expressed on this site or on the podcast are solely my own and do not reflect those of Emergent Ventures or The Mercatus Center.